-160. Financial proposals (see Forms 8 and 9,) will be evaluated following completion of the technical evaluation.
-The Tenderer with the lowest evaluated cost will be awarded 20 points.
-Financial proposals from other Tenderers will receive pro-rated points based on the relationship of the Tenderer's prices to that of the lowest evaluated cost.
+162. Financial proposals (see Forms 8 and 9 of Appendix A) will be evaluated following completion of the technical evaluation.
+The tenderer with the lowest evaluated cost will be awarded 20 points.
+Financial proposals from other tenderers will receive pro-rated points based on the relationship of the tenderer's prices to that of the lowest evaluated cost.

-161. The final cost-estimate will be determined on the basis of the following formula using values inserted in Form 9 of the RFP:
+163. The final cost-estimate will be determined on the basis of the following formula using values inserted in Form 9: